 Projects lead to further exploration of local communities and soon our students better understand their city and their ability to make a difference in it.
 We are inspired by the "place-based" philosophies of David Sobel, which root learning in what is local – the unique history, environment, culture, economy, literature, and art of a particular place.
 We love Atlanta!
 Together we give the children, educators, and families a community voice and also shape the way people see children.
 Through their questions, children create awareness and contribute energy and creativity to local environmental and social issues, creating exciting and relevant learning opportunities.
 Past classes have partnered with organizations such as MARTA, WonderRoot, and the Atlanta Beltline, as well as individuals such as artist Lonnie Holley, park ranger Robby Astrove, herbalist Duane Marcus, museum curator Sarah Higgins, and many others.

-Parents are each child's first educator and must forever remain involved in their educational process.
-It is the right of the parent to be an advocate for their child and Turning Sun thrives on the cooperation between children, parents, and teachers to develop deeper understanding and teamwork.
-We make strong and concerted efforts to involve parents in the following ways:
+Families are each child's first educators and must forever remain involved in their educational process.
+It is the right of the family/caregiver to be an advocate for their child and Turning Sun thrives on the cooperation between children, families/caregivers, and educators to develop deeper understanding and teamwork.
+We make strong and concerted efforts to involve families/caregivers in the following ways:

 At the beginning of every school year, every new TSS student will be visited at home by one of their classroom educators in order to learn more about their special needs and begin the collaboration process.
 Returning students also receive home visits from their new educators upon request.

-Every semester, class educators meet with the parents of each child to discuss their development and ensure their needs are supported fully and consistently at home and school.
+Every semester, class educators meet with the families/caregivers of each child to discuss their development and ensure their needs are supported fully and consistently at home and school.

-Parents, staff and students all get to make friends and enjoy fellowship at campus events such as Parent Nights, Lantern Walks, Culmination, picnics, book fairs, and clothing swaps.
+Families/caregivers, staff, and students all get to make friends and enjoy fellowship at campus events such as Collaboration Nights, Lantern Walks, Culmination, picnics, book fairs, and clothing swaps.
 Offsite, TSS families also get together regularly for social activities like playdates, field site visits, spirit nights, festivals, hikes, and even camping.